aimclub/FEDOT/docs/source/fedot/features/chain_json.rst

 Exporting a model chain
 -----------------------

-The Chain object has a *'save_chain'* method that takes a single argument, the path to where the JSON object and fitted models will be saved.
+The Pipeline object has a *'save_chain'* method that takes a single argument, the path to where the JSON object and fitted models will be saved.
 You can specify the path to save files with the folder name: